 Clippers' Montrezl Harrell: To start Wednesday

-Harrell will start Wednesday's game against the Bucks, Tomer Azarly of ClutchPoints.com reports.
+Harrell will start Wednesday's game against the Bucks, Jovan Buha of The Athletic reports.

-Harrell's slated to make his first start of the season according to coach Doc Rivers.
-In five starts last year, Harrell averaged 13.8 points, 3.8 rebounds and 2.2 assists in 29.9 minutes.
+After a confusing series of reports, it was finally determined that Harrell will start Wednesday against the Bucks.
+As a starter last year, he averaged 13.8 points, 3.8 rebounds and 2.2 assists in 29.9 minutes across five games.

 More News